State of Iowa

 When the Iowa HSEMD project began, the first two years of the project were dedicated to GIS data assessment and improvement.
 The GIS data in each county was assessed to determine the current state of the GIS data, and then the Iowa HSEMD project team, NG9-1-1 GIS Committee, and GeoComm developed the Iowa statewide NG9-1-1 standards.

 The GIS data assessment and standards were utilized to develop a GIS data improvement plan for each individual count to follow.
-Finally, an on-going sustainable way to maintain the quality of the improved GIS data and process it into a statewide dataset was been developed and implemented in each county.
+Finally, an on-going sustainable way to maintain the quality of the improved GIS data and process it into a statewide dataset has been developed and implemented in each county.

 In 2016, Iowa HSEMD moved into the ongoing GIS data maintenance phase which consists on-going GIS data assessment and improvement.
 Since then Iowa HSEMD and GeoComm have continued to work together with each of the individual counties for on-going sustainability by providing quality control checks and aggregating the local datasets into the statewide dataset.